-The Long Island divorce attorneys at Berger, Fischoff, Shumer, Wexler & Goodman, LLP have more than 75 years of combined experience in drafting and creating matrimonial agreements ranging from stipulations in divorces, separation agreements, pre-nuptial and post-nuptial agreements.
+The divorce attorneys at Berger, Fischoff, Shumer, Wexler & Goodman, LLP have more than 75 years of combined experience in drafting and creating matrimonial agreements ranging from stipulations in divorces, separation agreements, to pre-nuptial and post-nuptial agreements.
 The main purpose of a pre-nuptial or post-nuptial agreement is not only the resolution of asset distribution in the case of a termination of the marital relationship, it also serves to minimize conflict at the time of the termination of a marriage by establishing common ground on all marital issues in advance.
 We, at Berger, Fischoff, Shumer, Wexler & Goodman, LLP, utilize and promote these agreements, as opportunities to protect or salvage the trust in the marital relationship.

 Regretfully, in today’s society, assets and finances are often at the root of marital problems.

 Execution of a pre-nuptial agreement, drafted by a qualified and experienced divorce attorney, often relieves the stress of the unknown; how will a party’s life be affected if the marriage they are entering into should, for one reason or another, fail?
 While people do not usually enter into marriage thinking that they will be divorced in the future, the execution of a properly drafted pre-nuptial agreement can often help a party’s concerns about the “what ifs?”.

 - What happens to property and entitlements if the marriage does not take place?